-Name, Other Positions or Offices With the Company and Principal Occupation for Past Five Years Director Since Age Hesham M. Gad 2010 41
+Name, Other Positions or Offices With the Company Director and Principal Occupation for Past Five Years Since Age Harland M. Oad 0040 Hesham M. Gad 2010 41

-Hesham M. Gad has been Chief Executive Officer of the Company since June 2014, Chairman of the Company's Board of Directors since March 2012 and a director of the Company since October 2010.
-From 2013 to 2017 Mr. Gad served as Chairman and CEO of SED International Holdings, a multinational distributor of IT and computing products.
+Hesham M. Gad has been Chief Executive Officer of the Company since June 2014, Chairman of the Company's Board of Directors since March 2012 and a director of the Company since 2010.
+From 2013 to 2017, Mr. Gad served as Chairman and CEO of SED International Holdings, a multinational distributor of IT and computing products.

-Mr. Gad is also the author of the internationally published book, "The Business of Value Investing."
-Mr. Gad holds a B.A. in finance and an MBA in finance from the University of Georgia.
+Mr. Gad is the author of "The Business of Value Investing: Six Essential Elements to Buying Companies Like Warren Buffett."
+Mr. Gad is a graduate of the University of Georgia and has completed The Executive Program at the Stanford University Graduate School of Business.